 - Double and triple-check dosage instructions — First and foremost, be sure you’re giving your dog their medicine as prescribed or as directed by your vet.

 - How to give a dog a pill?
 In its food — This tried-and-true method works best if you hide the medication in a special treat.

 - Hand-feeding or special devices can help — Take advantage of a vet-approved hand-feeding technique to ensure your dog doesn’t spit out their pills.
 Special devices, like pill cutters, cut down large pills.

 Adults often struggle to take pills, so it’s no wonder your dog might have trouble swallowing their medicine, too.
 Encouraging a dog to take medicine can be stressful for you and Fido, but it’s crucial for your pup to swallow the pills to keep parasites like fleas, ticks, or heartworms at bay.

 To make it easier, follow these eight tips and tricks when giving your dog a pill.

-1. Follow vet guidance for prescription medicines
+1. Follow vet guidance for prescriptions

 3. Stay calm

 Your dog can sense when you’re feeling stressed.
 Be sure to stay calm and happy when it’s time to give Fido a pill.
 That might mean lots of belly rubs, a relaxing walk in the park, or snuggles on the couch.

 In fact, try giving your dog their medicine just before or even during their walk.
 A good walk not only boosts your serotonin and helps calm your nerves, but the excitement alone can also distract your pup from any medicine-related anxiety.